Semrush helps you:

 One page looked like the one you can see above.

-And the other is a much longer version with a completely different copy.
+And the other was a much longer version with a completely different copy.

 Exploding Topics – Long Newsletter Page